moadel321/WisprWindows/README.md

 ## Features

-- Real-time speech-to-text transcription with up to 4x faster processing
+- Real-time speech-to-text transcription with up to 4x faster processing than normal whisper
+- Two input modes:
+  - **Continuous Mode**: Automatically detects speech using VAD
+  - **Push-to-Talk Mode**: Press and hold to record speech, release to transcribe (using Ctrl+Alt+T or dedicated button)
+- Ultra-responsive speech detection with minimal latency
 - Local processing with no data leaving the device
 - Voice activity detection to filter out non-speech sounds
 - Precise insertion of transcribed text into the focused text box